smartninja/webapp2-no-gae-jinja/README.md

 ```

 Now reload the main.py app and your browser.
 You should see the `message` variable value (`"This is my message"`) appearing on the screen.
 Congrats!

+### Step 9 (bonus): Deploy to Google Cloud (App Engine)

+Even if the Cloud SDK does not work on your computer, you can still deploy this web app on Google Cloud (on Google App Engine).
+See this tutorial to learn how: [click here](https://github.com/smartninja/webapp2-github-to-gcloud).